MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming/apple-http-live-streaming-with-iis-media-services.md

     > [!IMPORTANT]
     > In IIS Media Services 4.0, the default value was set to **3000** Kbps to account for a known issue in Microsoft Expression Encoder 4 where the audio bitrate wasn't reported correctly.
 Lowering this value to **1600** Kbps removed all video tracks, leaving an audio-only stream.
     >
-    > This issue is fixed in [Expression Encoder 4 with Service Pack 1](https://go.microsoft.com/?linkid=9734740).
+    > This issue is fixed in Expression Encoder 4 with Service Pack 1 (`https://go.microsoft.com/?linkid=9734740`).
 If you're using this version of Expression Encoder to encode live Smooth Streams, lower the **Maximum bit rate** value to **1600** Kbps to filter the bitrates correctly.
 11. Click **OK** to create the publishing point.
 12. In the **Live Smooth Streaming Publishing Points** page, select the **SmoothApple** publishing point, and then in the **Actions** pane, click **Start Publishing Point**.
     ![Screenshot of the Actions pane with the Start Publishing Point option being highlighted.](apple-http-live-streaming-with-iis-media-services/_static/image5.png)